Submit request or call to make an appointment.

 Symptoms of pulmonary stenosis depend on the size of the narrowed pulmonary valve.
 If symptoms are mild, pulmonary stenosis may not require treatment.
 Children with more severe pulmonary stenosis will need a procedure to fix the pulmonary valve so blood can flow properly to the lungs.
 If the stenosis is extreme, a baby may need an emergent procedure to open the valve.

-The pulmonary valve controls the flow of blood as it leaves the right ventricle of the heart and keep it flowing forward to the lungs.
+The pulmonary valve controls the flow of blood as it leaves the right ventricle of the heart and keeps it flowing forward to the lungs.
 It opens to let blood move ahead, then quickly closes to keep it from flowing backward.

-In pulmonary stenosis, the pulmonary valve is too small or too narrow and can’t open all the way.
+In congenital pulmonary valve stenosis, the pulmonary valve is too small or too narrow and can’t open all the way.
 This causes the right ventricle to pump harder to send blood out to the lungs.
 Over time, this can cause the right ventricle to thicken and strain the heart.

-The specialists at Norton Children’s Heart Institute — the leading providers of pediatric heart care in Louisville and Southern Indiana — can help your child with pulmonary stenosis.
+The specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine — the leading providers of pediatric heart care in Louisville and Southern Indiana — can help your child with congenital pulmonary valve stenosis.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a pinpoint diagnosis and know when pulmonary stenosis requires surgery and when other treatment options can be pursued.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skills and experience to provide a pinpoint diagnosis and know when pulmonary stenosis requires surgery and when other treatment options can be pursued.

 Many people with pulmonary stenosis have no symptoms.
 Others have mild symptoms that usually don’t become bothersome.